learn-co-curriculum/cssi-4-cartoon-collections/README.md

 ## Instructions

-There are four functions to complete in this lab:
+There are three functions to complete in this lab:

 1. Dwarf Roll Call
 2. Summon Captain Planet
 3. Long Planeteer Calls
-4. Find the Cheese

 #### Function 1 - Dwarf Roll Call